Amer Gojak

 Amer Gojak (/bs/; born 13 February 1997) is a Bosnian professional footballer who plays as a midfielder for Croatian Football League club Rijeka.

 Gojak started his professional career at Olimpic, before joining Dinamo Zagreb in 2015, who loaned him to Torino in 2020.
-Two years later, he moved to Ferencváros.
+In 2022, he moved to Ferencváros.
 In 2024, he signed with Rijeka.

 A former youth international for Bosnia and Herzegovina, Gojak made his senior international debut in 2018, earning over 30 caps until 2022.

 Club career

 Early career

 Gojak started playing football at a local club, before joining the youth academy of his hometown team Željezničar in 2009.
 In January 2014, he switched to Olimpic.
 He made his professional debut against Velež on 1 March at the age of 17.
 On 15 March, he scored his first professional goal against Rudar Prijedor, which secured the victory for his squad.

 Dinamo Zagreb

 In May, Gojak was transferred to Croatian outfit Dinamo Zagreb for an undisclosed fee.
 He made his official debut for the team in a Croatian Cup game against Istra 1961 on 3 March 2015.
 Three weeks later, he made his league debut against the same opponent.
 He won his first title with the club on 2 May, when they were crowned league champions.
 On 14 May 2016, he scored his first goal for Dinamo Zagreb in a triumph over Lokomotiva.

 Gojak debuted in the UEFA Champions League away at Lyon on 14 September.

 In March 2017, he extended his contract with the squad until June 2023.

 He scored four goals in a defeat of Cibalia on 29 April.

 Gojak played his 100th match for the side against their biggest rivals Hajduk Split on 26 May 2019.

 In October 2020, he was loaned to Italian outfit Torino until the end of the season.

 He made his 200th appearance for Dinamo Zagreb on 15 May 2022 against Šibenik.